NajmosSalahin/NajmosSalahin/README.md

 ### Connect with me & Collaborate

 You can discuss with me on:

-* Front-end development best practices
+* Front-end strategies for data-driven applications

-* Building interactive web applications
+* Building interactive web experiences with statistical insights

-* Effective learning resources for web development
+* Effective resources for bridging web development and data science

-* Strategies for creating clean and maintainable code
+* Architecting clean, scalable code for full-stack data projects

 <p align="center">
     <a href="https://www.linkedin.com/in/md-najmos-salahin-185106371/" target="_blank">